forkiesassds/MCGalaxy-Stuff/README.md

 Alternate info command.
 ## writefont.cs
 Edited version of NA2's writefont to use the block you are holding instead of wool.
+## 8ball2.cs
+A NA2 like version of /8ball